bourinto/Object-Based-Teleoperation-Interface/README.md

 # Object-Based Teleoperation Interface for Collaborative Manipulation
+This repository is associated with a research article of the same name.
+We recommend reading it beforehand to better understand the concepts and functionality of this project.

-This repository contains a ROS 2 Humble workspace and a companion Unity project for teleoperating an xArm6 robot.
-Controller poses from Unity are streamed over a WebSocket and converted into Cartesian commands for the arm.
+This framework contains a ROS 2 Humble workspace and a companion Unity project for teleoperating an xArm6 robot.

-The workspace is organised as follows:
+It is organized as follows:

 - **`unity/`** – Unity assets and scripts used to publish controller poses.
 - **`src/`** – ROS 2 packages with the bridge and control nodes.